Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/tests/README.md

 - Each test should have a clear purpose and test only one aspect of functionality
 - Mock external dependencies when possible to ensure consistent test results
 - Include both positive (expected success) and negative (expected failure) test cases
 - Maintain test coverage for all critical application paths

+## Error Handling Tests

+The latest version includes robust error handling tests:

+- Testing invalid inputs and edge cases
+- Verifying appropriate error messages
+- Ensuring graceful failure modes
+- Testing API connection issues and retries
+- Validating recovery mechanisms